briancaffey/briancaffey.github.io/content/2022/06/17/deploying-unstoppable-django-applications-with-terraform-aws-ecs-and-github-actions.md

 - Backward-compatible database migrations
 - Running migrations on a separate Fargate instance (not in the same container that runs the application)
 - AWS CLI commands for doing rolling updates to ECS services
+- Why we want to do rolling updates and not blue-green updates

 ### Infrastructure updates with Terraform